EthanThatOneKid/math/cribbage/README.md

 * ### statics:
   * `Cribbage.randomHand(len)`
     * `len` = integer signifying the amount of cards in the hand.
 Falls back to `5`.
+    * returns an array of randomly generated plain card objects.
   * `Cribbage.fifteens(hand)`
     * returns the amount of 15's in `hand`, but doubled so it signifies point value.
   * `Cribbage.matches(hand)`